MicrosoftDocs/windows-dev-docs/terminal/customize-settings/key-bindings.md

 ### Close all other tabs ([Preview](https://aka.ms/terminal-preview/))

 This closes all tabs except for the one at an index.
+If no index is provided, use the focused tab's index.

 **Command name:** `closeOtherTabs`